hpc-carpentry/hpc-shell/index.md

 * Use the UNIX command line (also known as terminal or shell) to operate a computer, connect to a cluster, and write simple shell scripts.
-* Submit and manage jobs on a cluster using a scheduler, transfer files, and use software through environment modules.
-* Learn the fundamentals of programming in Python or Chapel.
-* Understand parallel programming strategies, and write basic parallel code in Python or Chapel.

 > ## NOTE
 >